Last updated on July 31st, 2019 at 02:37 pm

 Take a few minutes to look at your overall style guide to ensure that it makes sense.
 Make sure your logo works well with your colors and fonts as well as any graphics and patterns.
 A well-designed style guide will have a cohesive and harmonious look.

 Looking for a little inspiration?
 Check out my Pinterest Board with over 1300 different brand style guide templates for examples of well-done style guides.

 Once you’re satisfied with your style guide, start applying your styles to your website and social media profiles.
 This is also a great chance to post about your new look and if you’ve also re-defined your niche or blog purpose.

 Remember to carry your new styles across all parts of your online presence including shops like Etsy or Creative Market and to your social media profiles.
 And don’t forget items like product images.

 Creating a unique and consistent brand will help you create a memorable online presence.

-After you sign up, you’ll get immediate access to our Resource Library where you can download all the files.
+After you share our page on your favorite social media site, you’ll get immediate access to our Resource Library where you can download all the files.

 I’ve included the following worksheets and template to help you create the perfect style guide for your blog:

 - Mood board templates